 As I said earlier, I didn’t panic.
 Logically, I couldn’t see how cutting down on something that the body doesn’t really need much of could injure my body.
 It just made me realize that my body had become more addicted to carbs than I had originally thought.
 So, I continued eating LCHF and endured the blurry vision.
 Then, one day about a month into my ketogenic lifestyle, my vision seemed to clear up.
 It was like someone cleaned the computer screen and all the fuzzy edges were gone.
 I still need to use reading glasses, but now they seem to be the right strength.
 My vision has returned to what it was a little over a month ago before the month-long LCHF induced blurriness.

 When my vision cleared I decided to test my urine ketones.
 I know it is not the most effective way of determining my state of ketosis, but it was all I had.
-When I first started my low-carb, high-fat way of eating, I tested my ketones using the Fat Smack urine test strip and was alarmed at first.
+When I first started my low-carb, high-fat way of eating, I tested my ketones using urine test strips and was alarmed at first.
 My ketone level was at the highest it could be.
 The test strip looked neon purple!
 I thought I was doing something to ruin my liver and kidneys.
-However, on further investigation I realized my body was not fat adapted.
+However, on further investigation, I realized my body was not fat adapted.

 Still Making Keto Adjustments